Jhon Lucumí: Bologna

 On 18 August 2022, he moved to Italian club Bologna.
 He made his debut on 27 August, playing a full 90 minutes in a 2–0 home defeat to A.C.
 Milan.

-He made his first direct contribution for the club on 12 November, in a league match against Sassuolo, centering a cross to Michel Aebischer who provided Bologna's first goal of the match which ended in a 3–0 home win.
+Lucumí made his first direct goal contribution for the club on 12 November 2022, in a league match against Sassuolo, centering a cross to Michel Aebischer who scored Bologna's first goal in a 3–0 home win.
+He concluded his first season (2022–23) having made 33 appearances in Serie A and one appearance in the Coppa Italia.